annihi1ation/auto_research/write_paper/README.md

 - Content analysis and synthesis using Ollama
 - IEEE-style LaTeX paper formatting
 - Support for customizable paper generation parameters
-- **NEW: AutoSurvey Pipeline** - A comprehensive 4-stage pipeline for generating high-quality surveys

 ## Requirements